Chapter 1 and 2

 - T helper cells secrete cytokines

-- CTL lyse the Ag-bearing target cells, and secrete cytokines
+- CTL lyse the Ag-bearing target cells, and secrete

 (b) proliferation